sunnykrGupta/estafette-gke-node-pool-shifter/README.md

 This controller shifts nodes from one node pool to another, in order to favour preemptibles over a 'safety net' node pool of regular vms.

+### Added feature :
+- Mail support whenever error occurs while scaling node-pool.
+Possible suspicion on pre-emptible not available.

+### Modify
+- conf.json     // contains mail credentials to be used by mailer.go
+- template.html // template used for mail

 [![License](https://img.shields.io/github/license/estafette/estafette-gke-node-pool-shifter.svg)](https://github.com/estafette/estafette-gke-node-pool-shifter/blob/master/LICENSE)